 The first part of this paper is dedicated to showing that the latter premise holds.
 This is because outside of a few descriptive notes (see e.g., Subbarao & Saxena 1987, Subbarao & Murthy 2000: 288-289, Volkova & Reuland 2014: 625; fn.
 35), case-copying reflexives have gone largely unanalyzed especially in the theoretical literature.
-Case-copying reciprocals have likewise received little attention (though see Sigurðsson et al. 2020).
+Case-copying reciprocals have likewise received little attention (though see Sigurðsson et al. 2020; Messick & Harðarson 2023; Paparounas & Salzmann to appear).